GIA Diamond Color Chart

 Because diamonds are mostly valued for their lack of color, the closer the diamond sits to ‘colorless’ on this scale, the pricier.
-If you want a great diamond but don’t like the idea of your kids still living at home at the age of 45 because you blew all their college money on diamonds, you need to visit our page on diamond color immediately and find out all you can about it.
+Suppose you want a great diamond but don’t like the idea of your kids still living at home at the age of 45 because you blew all their college money on diamonds.
+In that case, you need to visit our page on diamond color immediately and find out all you can about it.

 Pick a diamond color range for more details: